kushaladhikari3/waste-management-system/README.md

 ### Acknowledgment:

-Made by Kushal Adhikari (https://www.linkedin.com/in/kushal-adhikari-b035b0220/) with the help of team and source code from iamlakshay08 (https://github.com/imlakshay08/waste-management-system)
+Recreated by Kushal Adhikari (https://www.linkedin.com/in/kushal-adhikari-b035b0220/) with the help of team and the main code from iamlakshay08 (https://github.com/imlakshay08/waste-management-system)

 ### Requirements: